Rock Witchu Tour

-Rock Witchu Tour was the fifth concert tour by American singer-songwriter Janet Jackson, in support of her tenth studio album Discipline (2008), and her first in nearly seven years, following a total blacklist of the singer's music, due to the Super Bowl XXXVIII halftime show controversy.
+Rock Witchu Tour was the fifth concert tour by American singer Janet Jackson, in support of her tenth studio album Discipline (2008), and her first in nearly seven years, following a total blacklist of the singer's music, due to the Super Bowl XXXVIII halftime show controversy.
 The tour began on September 10, 2008, in Vancouver, Canada, and was scheduled to conclude in Fukuoka, Japan, on February 22, 2009.
 However, several North American dates were cancelled due to Jackson's vertigo, and the upcoming Japanese leg was scrapped, following the 2009 economic crisis and another bout of illness for the singer.
 The tour officially ended on November 1, 2008, in New York City, resulting in only sixteen shows.
 Still, the tour received rave reviews, and at the end of 2008, was placed 78th on Pollstar's "Top 100 North American Tours", grossing $11.7 million.

 Background

-After releasing her eighth studio album, Damita Jo (2004), Janet dealt with criticism with the massively controversial Super Bowl incident, resulting a blacklist of Jackson's subsequent singles and music videos from several conglomerates, including Viacom's MTV and CBS and various subsidiaries, which largely affected Jackson's airplay on many radio formats and music channels worldwide.
+After releasing her eighth studio album, Damita Jo (2004), Janet dealt with criticism with the massively controversial Super Bowl incident, resulting to a blacklist of Jackson's subsequent singles and music videos from several conglomerates, including Viacom's MTV and CBS and various subsidiaries, which largely affected Jackson's airplay on many radio formats and music channels worldwide.
 Due to that, Jackson did not go on tour to support Damita Jo, and instead recorded her ninth studio album during 2005–2006.
-The album, entitled 20 Y.O., was released in September, 2006, and it was announced that Janet was prepping a worldwide tour to promote the album.
+The album, entitled 20 Y.O., was released in September 2006, and it was announced that Janet was prepping a worldwide tour to promote the album.
 However, the unnamed tours were canceled abruptly when Jackson began recording new material.
 Jackson stated: "I was supposed to go on tour with the last album [...]
 We were actually in full-blown tour rehearsals at that point ... learning numbers, getting everything together, set designs [...]
 I had to kind of shut everything down and go into the studio."

 In early 2008 on The Ellen DeGeneres Show, Jackson announced that she would go on tour.
 The audience was given free tickets to her show at the Staples Center.
 While planning the tour, Jackson started a phone line where fans could call in and request songs to be performed.
 Jackson was set to perform all of her memorable hits, including those from her pre-Control days.